mhagiwara/mhagiwara.github.io/content/index.md

 ### News

+- **Feb.
+2019**: I'm excited to announce that I started working as an independent NLP/ML engineer.
+If you are interested in working with me, [let me know](http://www.octanove.com/)!
 - **Oct.
 2018**: I'm working on [my new book titled "Real-World Natural Language Processing"](http://www.realworldnlpbook.com/) with Manning Publications.
 Stay tuned!
 - **Sep.
 2018**: I will present our [SLAM Shared Task](http://sharedtask.duolingo.com/) poster at [ETCPS 2018](https://actnext.org/events/2018-education-technology-computational-psychometrics-symposium/) in Iowa City.
 - **Aug.
 2018**: I [gave a talk](/shenzhen2018.html) at Baidu in Shenzhen, China.